HabanaAI/Model-References/TensorFlow/computer_vision/Unet2D/README.md

 | Gaudi2  | 1.13.0             | 2.13.1         | Training |

 ## Changelog
+### 1.14.0
+- Added time to train and throughput logs at the end of the training
+- Changed benchmark mode to run the same amout of steps as non-benchmark mode

 ### 1.12.0
 - Removed limited number of nodes inserted into a single HPU graph.